-Another important point to note is that the question, “What is the meaning of a legal entity?” can differ across jurisdictions.
+The question “What is the meaning of a legal entity?” varies widely depending on your location.
 While a legal entity will always be defined the same way – that is, as a company or organization that has legal rights and responsibilities – its ultimate form can differ.
-To give an example, let’s take a whistle-stop global tour of legal entities:

 - In the UK, to be an incorporated entity, you can choose a limited company (limited by guarantee or shares), a limited liability partnership (LLP), a community interest company (CIC), a charitable incorporated organization (CIO), an industrial and provident society, or a financial mutual, among others.